dillonkearns/advent-posts/The Power of Local Transformations.md

         birthdayDecoder
 ```

 What are `nameDecoder` and `birthdayDecoder`?
+Some kind of decoder.Did you notice that we're _combining_ two decoders?
+Pretty powerful!

-Some kind of decoder.
-We're combining them.
-But at some point, we need to stop referring to other JSON Decoders and resolve to a "base" value.
+But at some point, we need to refer to a Decoder that can directly resolve to a value (similar to our recursive "base case").

 ```elm
 nameDecoder =